pauldmccarthy/fsleyes/userdoc/index.rst

    :align: center

 This is the user documentation for *FSLeyes*, the FSL image viewer.
+If you are getting started with FSLeyes, check out the :ref:`quick_start` page.
-Choose a topic from the list below:
+Otherwise, choose a topic from the list below.

+.. note:: *FSLeyes* is pronounced as **"fossilise"**.

 .. warning:: This documentation is a work in progress.
 There is not much